 • you have an underlying health problem

-Pneumonia can become life-threatening for people in these categories.
+Pneumonia can become life threatening for people in these categories.
 It’s essential to seek medical care if pneumonia symptoms develop.

-After your initial diagnosis, it’s important to pace yourself and allow your body time to heal.
+Remember to pace yourself and allow your body time to heal.
 Eating well and getting plenty of rest are key.